oscarotero/psr7-middlewares/README.md

 ```

 ### FastRoute
-To use [FastRoute](https://github.com/nikic/FastRoute) as a middleware.
+To use [FastRoute](https://github.com/nikic/FastRoute) as middleware.

 ```php
 use Psr7Middlewares\Middleware;